Bernie Sanders’ challenge: Standing out in a field of copycats

 But that mission is also the goal for many of his rivals for the Democratic nomination.

 Sen. Warren, another politician popular on the left, is also pushing the same progressive proposals.
 And some of the other leading 2020 candidates – such as Sens.
-Booker of New Jersey and Harris of California, former Rep. Beto O’Rourke of Texas, and South Bend, Indiana Mayor Pete Buttigieg, are promoting similar plans – from criminal justice and immigration reform to refusing contributions from super PACs, corporations and lobbyists to battling climate change.
+Booker of New Jersey and Harris of California, former Rep. Beto O’Rourke of Texas, and South Bend, Indiana Mayor Pete Buttigieg – are promoting similar plans, from criminal justice and immigration reform to refusing contributions from super PACs, corporations and lobbyists to battling climate change.

 And some of those rivals are years younger than the 77-year-old Sanders and don’t carry with them a ‘socialist’ target on their backs.